 Do you accept insurances?
 If so do you bill them directly?

 Yes, I am an in-network provider for most major insurance companies including Premera, Regence, Aetna, First Choice, Tricare, and some others.
 I file claims on your behalf with the insurance companies and they will notify me within a few weeks how much they pay and how much your responsibility is.
 It is always a good idea to contact your insurance company before the first session to confirm your benefit details such as your annual deductibles, copay, preauthorization, etc. In case I am not an in-network provider for your insurance, you can ask them about the out-of-network coverage.
-My regular fee is $160/session if you don’t have an insurance and pay out-of-pocket, I am happy to discuss fee discounts depending on your income.
+My regular fee is $160/session if you don’t use an insurance and pay out-of-pocket, but in some cases I can offer fee discounts.